 The Auditors' report to the shareholders does not contain any qualificationobservation or adverse comment.

 SECRETARIAL AUDIT REPORT:

-The Secretarial Audit Report issued by S. N.
+The Secretarial Audit Report issued by M/s.
+S. N. Ananthasubramanian & Co.
+CompanySecretaries is attached as Annexure 'E' forming part of this Board Report.

-In view of the mandatory rotation of auditor requirement and in accordance with theprovisions of Companies Act 2013 Deloitte Haskins & Sells LLP were appointed asStatutory Auditors for a period of 5 continuous years from the conclusion of 70th AnnualGeneral Meeting till the conclusion of 75th Annual General Meeting of the Company.
-Aproposal for ratifying their appointment from the conclusion of the 72nd AGM till theconclusion of the 73rd AGM has been included in the Notice of the ensuing AGM.
+In view of the mandatory rotation of auditors' requirement and in accordance with theprovisions of Companies Act 2013 M/s.
+Deloitte Haskins & Sells LLP were appointed asStatutory Auditors for a period of 5 continuous years from the conclusion of 70th AnnualGeneral Meeting till the conclusion of 75th Annual General Meeting of the Company.

 The Auditors have confirmed that they have subjected themselves to the peer reviewprocess of Institute of Chartered Accountants of India (ICAI) and hold valid certificateissued by the Peer Review Board of the ICAI.